REAL ESTATE AT BATEMAN SEIDEL

-More than ninety five years of combined experience in commercial real estate law allows Bateman Seidel to assist its clients in the most complex transactions in the marketplace.
-Two senior members of the real estate department are nationally recognized as among the best real estate lawyers in America and locally as top lawyers in Oregon.
-In addition to being licensed in Oregon and Washington, members of the real estate department are Fellows in the American College of Real Estate Lawyers and the American College of Mortgage Attorneys.
-These national affiliations permit Bateman Seidel real estate lawyers to stay on top of cutting edge changes in the law and allow national collaboration with other top real estate lawyers.
+More than a hundred years of combined experience in commercial real estate law allows Bateman Seidel to assist its clients in the most complex transactions in the marketplace.
+A senior member of the real estate department is nationally recognized as among the best real estate lawyers in America and locally as a top lawyer in Oregon.
+In addition to being licensed in Oregon and Washington, one member of the real estate department is a Fellow in the American College of Mortgage Attorneys.
+This national affiliation permits the Bateman Seidel real estate lawyers to stay on top of cutting edge changes in the law and allows national collaboration with other top real estate lawyers.

 Practice Group Contacts